-After months of debate and the dissolution of Oswego’s Economic Development Corp., the village has hired its own economic development director.
+After months of debate and the ., the village has hired its own economic development director.

 Tony Lucenko will start work with Oswego Sept.
 6. The Plainfield resident’s last municipal economic development position was with the village of Grayslake.
 He left that post in 2009.
 He’s also work with the village of Lisle and spent time working in Ukraine.